Linguistics 567: Grammar Engineering

 and a write up (see directions below).

-given if you can translate 9 of the MMT sentences into
+you can translate 12 of the the MMT sentences into your languages from

-30/50 points if you can translate any MMT sentence into
+points if you can translate at least two MMT sentence into your language from

-your language from both English and Italian (without excessive
+both English and Chadian Arabic (without excessive spurious realizations).

 Running the translation system